ScientificComputingCWI/SemesterProgramme-UQ/README.md

 # Workshop (11-15 Nov)

-The book of abstract and slides are available in the `workshop` directory.
+The book of abstract and slides are available in the `Workshop` directory.